ynkmgit/graph_e_rc2/README.md

 1. The ngrok service is started with Docker Compose
 2. Check the issued URL on the ngrok admin panel (http://localhost:4040)
 3. Use the issued URL to access your application from external sources

+## Deployment Notes

+### Deploying to Cloudflare Pages

+Important notes for deploying to Cloudflare Pages:

+1. **Client Component Constraints**
+   - Hooks like `useSearchParams` and `usePathname` must be wrapped in a `Suspense` boundary
+   - It's recommended to separate these hooks into separate client components and wrap them with `Suspense` from the parent component

+2. **Environment Variables**
+   - Set Supabase authentication information in Cloudflare Pages environment variables
+   - Use production API keys and URLs (recommended to keep them separate from development ones)

+3. **Build Settings**
+   - Build command: `npm run build`
+   - Build output directory: `.next`
+   - Node.js version: `18.x` or the latest stable version

+4. **Pre-deployment Checklist**
+   - Run `npm run build` locally to check for build errors before deploying
+   - Verify that authentication redirect URLs are set to production URLs